gem/oq-engine/README.md

-Hazard Modeller's Toolkik (hmtk)
+Hazard Modeller's Toolkit (hmtk)
 ====

 This is the web repository of the Hazard Modeller's Toolkit (hmtk).
 The hmtk is a suite of tools developed by Scientists working at the GEM (i.e. Global Earthquake Model) Model Facility.
+The main purpouse of the hmtk is to provide a suite of tools for the creation of PSHA input models.

 The Hazard Modeller's Toolkit is free software: you can redistribute it and/or modify it under the terms of the GNU Affero General Public